ozydingo/pluralzbot/README.md

 ## Development

 Note: these instructions are for setting up the app from scratch.
-If you are just trying to use the app in your workspace, skip this section.
+If you are just trying to use the app in your workspace, simply search for it in Slack.

 ### Code Setup